Sign up for our newsletter

 Please email a letter of interest and resume (with references and contact information) in a single pdf to David Snedeker, Executive Director at dsnedeker@nvda.net.
 This position will remain open until filled.
 No phone calls please.
 NVDA is an Equal Opportunity Employer.

+The NVDA is the regional planning and economic development corporation for the 50-town, 3-county region of northeast Vermont.
+Our purpose is to assist the communities in our region with local governance and to work collaboratively with them to address regional issues.
 Our office is located in St. Johnsbury – a community with vibrant downtown.
 Our workplace is friendly and highly flexible in terms of both workday and location.
-We offer competitive compensation and excellent benefits.
-The expected annual salary range for this position is $45,000 and 55,000 depending upon experience.
+We offer competitive compensation and excellent benefits, including health and retirement.
+The expected annual salary range for this position is $50,000 to 55,000+ depending upon experience.

 Contact: